freerange/site/soups/blog/hello-printer.markdown

 That said, for what it's worth: **I believe the two projects complement each other perfectly.**

 Little Printer is going to be a _beautiful_ object, and I certainly want one in my home.
-The attention to detail apparent in both the artefact and the content in delivers is _amazing_.
+The attention to detail apparent in both the artefact and the content it delivers is _amazing_.
 The electronics and software have been rigorously tested, and is commercially supported.
 The software running and surrounding [BERG Cloud](http://bergcloud.com) will make it trivial to subscribe to new, high-quality content with almost no effort.

 What I have presented here shares none of those qualities.